How to Differentiate Between Feeling Low and Depression

-In some people, the symptoms of depression are mild.
+In some people, the symptoms are mild.
 In others, they are more severe.
-Moreover, depression affects men, women, the young and old differently.
-For instance, the National Institute of Mental Health (US) notes that for:
+Moreover, depression affects men, women, the young, and the old differently.
+For instance, the National Institute of Mental Health (US) notes that for

-- Men: Depression tends to cause fatigue, anger, irritation, loss of interest in activities, sleep problems and reckless behaviour such as substance abuse.
+It tends to cause fatigue, anger, irritation, loss of interest in activities, sleep problems, and reckless behavior such as substance abuse.

-- Elderly persons: The symptoms of depression, such as sadness and grief, may not be wholly apparent and other diseases may contribute to depression.
+The symptoms such as sadness and grief, may not be wholly apparent and other diseases may contribute to depression.

-- Young children: Depression may cause behaviours such as feigned sickness, refusal to go to school, need to always be with the parent, and thoughts about the loss of a parent.
+Depression may cause behaviors such as feigned sickness, refusal to go to school, the need to always be with the parent, and thoughts about the loss of a parent.